martin-marek/hdr-plus-swift/README.md

 - [x] robust merge
 - [x] mutli-threaded image loading
 - [x] align+merge running in pure Metal
+- [x] full ARM / x86 support (in main brach, not yet released)

 # TODO
+- [ ] fix occasional color artifacts (under investigation)
+- [ ] preserve lens profiles
+- [ ] super-resolution
-- [ ] Fix progressbar getting stuck loading the first image
+- [ ] fix progressbar getting stuck loading the first image
-- [ ] ARM build – requires recompiling Adobe DNG SDK
 - [ ] 32-bit output - how can this be achieved in Adobe DNG SDK?
-- [ ] super-resolution

 Please feel free to contribute to any of these features or suggest other features.